 I decided I would leave as soon as I had participated in communion,

-slipping out as silently as I had come.
+silently as I had come.

 But then the pastor said,